spacetelescope/slitlessutils/docs/tabulation.rst

 Example
 -------

-This example loads :doc:`sources <source>` and :doc:`WFSS data <wfss>`, instantiates the tabulation module, and returns the names of the PDT files.
+This example loads :doc:`sources <sources>` and :doc:`WFSS data <wfss>`, instantiates the tabulation module, and returns the names of the PDT files.

 .. code:: python